directus/directus/.changeset/slow-snakes-occur.md

 ---
-"@directus/api": patch
+"@directus/api": minor
 ---

-Implemented new GraphQL queries for Auditus
+Implemented new GraphQL queries for policies